Bogdanp/anom-py/docs/source/quickstart.rst

   # whereas this doesn't.
   normal_user = User().put()

-  # This query would return all admin users.
+  # This query would return all admin users,
   all_admins = User.query().where(User.is_admin.is_true).run()

   # whereas this wouldn't return any users at all.